statmike/statmike.github.io/_pages/resume.md

 ### SAS; CARY, NORTH CAROLINA - OCTOBER 2012 - PRESENT

 **Senior Manager — April 2015 - PRESENT**
 Leadership for a group of statisticians and specialist focused on solving problems facing hospital systems, insurance companies, pharmaceutical, device, and clinical research organizations.
 A focus on automating processes, augmenting decision making, and efficient architectures that work in cloud and are scalable.

-Projects include:
+* Projects include:
+  * Architecting a bursting model of distributed and parallelized computation for statistical simulations where users simply call functions that initiate, start, orchestrate, and shutdown clusters of compute in cloud services (AWS, Azure, GCP)
   * Scoring predictive models in a stream of data to trigger integrity feedback to providers
   * Building models with combinations of business rules and machine learning to detect fields needing review in electronic case report forms
   * Building a missing data imputation system using Bayesian MCMC methods
   * Setting up a parallel execution system for sample size simulations of adaptive clinical trial designs
   * Creating a tipping point analysis system that runs in a parallel computing environment
   * Building a missing value imputation system to examine the effect of dropout rates on outcomes for treatment groups and subgroups in clinical trials
   * Designing a Bayesian computation simulation to examine the response rate relative to dosing in early phase clinical trials
+* Industry Focus Examples:
+  * Member of SAS Global Industry Advisory Board for Health Care and Life Sciences focused on strategy for product development, organizational focus, partnerships and industry engagement
+  * Speaker at public workshop sponsored by the FDA: [Improving the Implementation of Risk-Based Monitoring Approaches of Clinical Investigations](./project/rbm)
+  * Maintain [public GitHub repositories](./repos) focused on the application and adoption of modern analytical methods for better inference and prediction

 **Manager - October 2013 - March 2015**
 Promoted to manage a team focused on solving problems for all business areas of pharmaceutical, device, and CRO companies.
 Continued to be hands on and solve problems while also mentoring and coaching a team focused on data management, analytics, and decision delivery challenges.
 Worked with multiple companies to covert text from open narratives in adverse event reports to concepts and build predictive models that categorize events as high potential medically serious for expedited review and reporting.
 Implemented forecast models for adverse events to show new ways to determine when particular drug/event combinations were anomalous and trigger investigation.